gsoft-inc/wl-squide/docs/references/routing/useHoistedRoutes.md

         };
     }, []);

-    // Allow routes hoisted by modules to be rendered at the root of the router rather than
+    // Allow hoisted routes to be rendered at the root of the router rather than
     // under the default layout and error boundary. const hoistedRoutes = useHoistedRoutes(routes, wrapManagedRoutes);